idaohang/gpsdsnmp/README.md

 *gpsd* defined for the shared memory segment.
 Almost all data of the shared memory is available through SNMP.

+Currently the MIB is registered under the 'experimental' branch.
+In the future this will be relocated to a more appropriate branch under 'enterprises'.

 gpsdsnmp
 --------